rieckpil/progmot/content/post/one-year-course-release.md

 IntelliJ IDEA, the Java IDE I'm using, provides a feature to help: [live templates](https://www.jetbrains.com/help/idea/using-live-templates.html).

-These templates can help to prepare code skeletons you want to show during the recording.
+With these templates you prepare code skeletons and insert them with auto-completion.

 However, when using these templates, it's important to find the right balance of magically inserting the code and typing everything from scratch.